 Where to find inner peace when living in Thailand

-Experiencing Thailand means you have to experience Thai Buddhism – the religion, culture and spiritualism that makes the country the peaceful, relaxing place it is known to be.
+Experiencing Thailand means getting to understand Thai Buddhism.
+Buddhism is the religion, culture and spiritualism that makes the country the peaceful, relaxing place it is known to be.
 Buddhism is about controlling our behaviour, cultivating the mind, developing compassion and being content and at peace with ourselves, all through acceptance.
-Meditation and visiting temples is at the heart of Thai life, so if you’re thinking about moving to Thailand and want to experience true Thai culture, make sure you stop by these top 5 most spiritual places in Thailand.
+Meditation and visiting temples is at the heart of Thai life, so if you’re thinking about moving to Thailand and want to experience true Thai culture, make sure you stop by the top 5 most spiritual places in Thailand.

 Wat Pho, Bangkok